haow85/ZeroMat/README.md

 The paper can be found here : https://arxiv.org/abs/2112.03084

-Please modify Line 372 for the input location of MovieLens 1M dataset's rating values.
+Please modify Line 372 for the input location of MovieLens 1M dataset's rating values if necessary.